 Family Cooking for the Shelter

 Jill Lake facilitates family meal preparations for Shelter guests the third Monday of each month.
 All helpers are welcome – adults, parents, children and teens.
 Cooking begins at 4:00 p.m. in the Light House kitchen.
 We join in prayer at 6:00 p.m, then serve the Shelter guests and sit with them for a delicious dinner.
 Check out the fun by stopping by the kitchen at the Light House during the next preparation time.
 For more information, contact Jill Lake at email@example.com.

-St. Anne's and the Men's Huddle provide and serve the evening meal at the Light House shelter the first Wednesday of every month.
-After the guests are served, we get a plate and sit with the guests to eat and converse.
-On September 6, we served an always popular...
+St Anne's and the Men's Huddle prepare and serve the evening meal at the Light House the first Wednesday of every month.
+We cook our items at home and gather at the shelter to serve the dinner.
+After all the shelter guests are served we get a plate and sit with the...

 Dear People of St. Anne's, Every year the Episcopal Church requires its parishes to submit a report of statistics: Average Sunday Attendance, number of members, income and so forth.
 This year they added a page asking about outreach ministries, and not just how many do...